ToBeSuperior/Absence-Modeling-for-CZSL/README.md

 ## Training
 To train Co-CGE for OW-CZSL, the command is simply:
 ```
-    python train.py --config configs/co-cge/CONFIG_FILE --fast_eval
+    python train.py --config configs/ld/MODEL_NAME/CONFIG_FILE --fast_eval
 ```
-where `CONFIG_FILE` is the path to the configuration file of the model.
+where `MODEL_NAME` is one of cocge, kgsp, compcos and `CONFIG_FILE` is the path to the configuration file of the model.
 We suggest to use the `fast_eval` flag to speed up the test phase.

-Note that the folder `configs` contains configuration files for Co-CGE and all other methods, i.e. CGE in `configs/cge`, CompCos in `configs/compcos`, and the other methods in `configs/baselines`.
+Note that the folder `configs` contains configuration files for Absence Modeling and all other methods, i.e. Absence modeling in `configs/ld`, CompCos in `configs/compcos`, and the other methods in `configs/baselines`.

 To train for OW-CZSL a non-open world method, just add `--open_world` after the command.
 E.g. for running SymNet in the open world scenario on Mit-States, the command is:
 ```